This review is going to be fun.

 The film has been universally panned, but Christians don’t care if films are embarrassingly bad (ahem, God’s Not Dead and Fireproof) so long as they get the point across.
 Christian movies tend to revolve around football.
 This one revolves around an emerging motif: a girl with bow-and-arrow takes on the system.
 Sound familiar?

-Doe-eyed Tris (Shailene Woodley) lives in a dystopia, of course — the very future that Obama-fearing churchmongerers think is rapidly approaching.
+Doe-eyed Tris (Shailene Woodley) lives in a dystopia, of course — the very future that Obama-hating churchgoers think is rapidly approaching.
 She’s labeled “divergent” which means she cannot be classified into any of the government-enforced castes in which this beige-wearing society is organized.
 She is forced to flee and find other social outcasts.

 The film is structured, as these films usually are, as an obstacle course — a series of challenges Tris must face before reaching a final showdown.
 There’s a sexy stud named Four (Theo James, my god) with whom she locks lips — but not legs — along the way.

 Anti-state teen lit is nothing new.
 Alan Moore’s V For Vendetta, Trumbo’s Johnny Got His Gun, Orwell’s 1984 and Bradbury’s Fahrenheit 451 (and, to some extent, Harry Potter) were all on my high school reading list when I was feeling angsty and subversive.
 But the Divergent franchise is something else.
-Instead of taking aim at fascism, the Vietnam war, racists, and government surveillance, this film (and the book it’s based on) takes aim at educated liberals and suggests the meek, humble servants of the world (an eye-rolling parallel for believers) are being manipulated and controlled by “the media” (that ever-present enemy of the Right) and the educated elite.
+Instead of taking aim at fascism, the Vietnam war, racists, and government surveillance, this film (and the book it’s based on) takes aim at educated liberals and suggests the meek, humble servants of the world (an eye-rolling parallel for Christians) are being manipulated and controlled by “the media” and the secular, educated elite.

 Those books I read in high school are powerful and dangerous and everyone should read them.
 All of them have been banned by some censoring institution at some point.
 The Hunger Games franchise, for all its pop-culture pomp, is the youth resistance fiction of today.
 Divergent is not — it’s a weakly disguised God’s Not Dead, a Left Behind without the Bible, a movie they’ll screen at megachurch youth group meetings.